microcks/microcks.io/content/documentation/explanations/service-account.md

 }
 ```

-Authenticate as administrator into the Keycloak administration console and browse the realm Microcks is using.
-You should have the list of defined `Applications` or `Clients` defined on this realm and see the default `microcks-serviceaccount` as in below screenshot:
+Authenticate as an administrator into the Keycloak administration console and browse the realm Microcks is using.
+You should have the list of defined `Applications` or `Clients` defined on this realm and see the default `microcks-serviceaccount` as in the below screenshot:

 {{< image src="images/documentation/service-account-clients.png" alt="image" zoomable="true" >}}

 Getting to the details of the `Service Account`, you can check that it is `Enabled`, that it should conform to the `openid-connect` Client Protocol with a `confidential` Access Type.
 Finally, it should also be able to do a `Direct Access Grant` and act as a `Service Account`.
-See below the settings of default account:
+See below the settings of the default account:

 {{< image src="images/documentation/service-account-settings.png" alt="image" zoomable="true" >}}

-So one crucial thing for `Service Account` is their associated `Credentials` because because clients will have to know it for initating the flow.
-Credentials are available in the `Credentials` thumb like shown below:
+So, one crucial thing for `Service Account` is its associated `Credentials` because clients will have to know it for initiating the flow.
+Credentials are available in the `Credentials` thumb, as shown below:

 {{< image src="images/documentation/service-account-credentials.png" alt="image" zoomable="true" >}}

-Finally, in order to operate correctly, *Service Account* should have role assigned.
-The default account comes with the `user` role defined into the main `microcks-app` OpenId client that matches to the main Microcks component:
+Finally, in order to operate correctly, the *Service Account* should have a role assigned.
+The default account comes with the `user` role defined in the main `microcks-app` OpenId client that matches the main Microcks component:

 {{< image src="images/documentation/service-account-roles.png" alt="image" zoomable="true" >}}

-> 🚨 If you want to use the *Service Account* from pipelines in order to perform advanced operations like importing new Artifacts, or triggering scheduled imports, you have to give it more privileges as the default account has just the `user` role.
+> 🚨 If you want to use the *Service Account* from pipelines in order to perform advanced operations like importing new Artifacts, or triggering scheduled imports, you have to give it more privileges, as the default account has just the `user` role.
 >
 > On the role page in Keycloak, click on the **Assign role** button, filter roles by clients and pick the `microcks-app` > `manager` role.

 ## Using Service Account

-In Microcks, the default `microcks-serviceaccount` is used by internal components when communicating with the main Microcks webapp that is holding API.
+In Microcks, the default `microcks-serviceaccount` is used by internal components when communicating with the main Microcks webapp that is holding the API.
 So be careful before changing its credentials and do not delete it!

 However, you can create as many other `Service Accounts` as you may have CI/CD pipelines, CLI users or integration with your own solutions.

-As a sum-up, here's some basic commands showing you how to use this service account once defined:
+As a sum-up, here are some basic commands showing you how to use this service account once defined:

 ```sh
 # account:credentials should be first encoded as base 64